10 Biggest ‘Africa to the World’ Moments in Music

 Kidjo’s 4 Grammy awards makes her the sub-saharan African artiste with the most Grammys with all wins falling under the World Music category.

-7. Shatta Wale and Beyonce partnering up on Already
+7. Shatta Wale and Beyounce partnering up on 'Already'

 When Beyonce executively produced the album to Disney’s Lion King: The Gift album, she’d described it as her love letter to Africa.
 With a selection of some of the best musical talents in the continent, it wasn’t hard to see the vision.
 For Ghana, they’d been represented by reggae and dancehall sensation, Shatta Wale.
 And with Beyonce alongside Shatta Wale, they’d made a banger record with super energetic visuals which not only spotted African art in different forms but was a showcase of popular legwork dance, Zanku, with origins from the streets of Lagos.